 Transfer pricing policies and arrangements, including APAs, are underpinned by a set of critical assumptions.
-These assumptions are likely to have been affected by COVID-19 and the resulting economic downturn, which may mean that changes have to be made to policies and arrangements to reflect changes in functions or risks; and in some circumstances, APAs may need to be renegotiated.
-Appropriate documentation for any transfer pricing policy adjustments is important to provide evidence in the event of transfer pricing disputes.
-Guidance published in December 2020 by the OECD after approval by 137 members of the Inclusive Framework (including the UK) on the impact of COVID-19 on transfer pricing confirms the OECD transfer pricing guidelines continue to apply and assists with the practical challenges of COVID-19 to the application of the arm's length principle including comparability analysis, losses and allocation of COVID-19-specific costs and whether APAs remain binding.
+These assumptions are likely to be affected by COVID-19 and the resulting economic downturn, which may mean that changes have to be made to policies and arrangements to reflect changes in functions or risks; and in some circumstances, APAs may need to be renegotiated.
+Appropriate documentation for any transfer pricing policy adjustments is essential to provide evidence in the event of transfer pricing disputes.
+At the time of writing, no official guidance on the impact of COVID-19 on transfer pricing has yet been released by either HMRC or the OECD, although parts of existing OECD guidance, such as guidance on business restructurings and on financial transactions, will be relevant here.